vivekgupta18/getting_and_cleaning_data_project/CodeBook.md

 ## Introduction

-- a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md
+Code book describes the variables, the data, and transformations

 ## Data and files